-1. It is the custom and practice of most organizations to allow general members an open forum to ask questions and speak about their concerns to an executive after a report has been provided.
+It is the custom and practice of most organizations to allow general members an open forum to ask questions and speak about their concerns to an executive after a report has been provided.

-2. Strict time limitations should be imposed by the Chairperson and these limitations must be enforced.
-Each general member should address the Chairperson regarding an issue and must speak courteously and to the point.
+Strict time limitations should be imposed by the President or Vice President and these limitations must be enforced.
+Each general member should address the President or Vice President regarding an issue and must speak courteously and to the point.

 VI.
 Old and New Business